Malenia: Concept and creation

 Elden Ring received a day-one patch that modified various aspects of the game, including making Malenia less difficult.
 In the original version, her first phase was more aggressive, including using the attack Waterfowl Dance at any point unlike the later version, which requires her to be below 80 percent health.
 A popular tactic to defeating Malenia, an incantation called Swarm of Flies, was nerfed via a patch.
 This same patch erroneously made Malenia more difficult, allowing her to heal "almost at will."
 This was fixed in a later patch.
 It was believed that this was only affecting battles when other players were summoned online.
-When designing the downloadable content for Elden Ring, Shadow of the Erdtree, the game's director, Hidetaka Miyazaki, stated that there would be optional bosses tuned similarly to Malenia in terms of difficulty.
+When designing the downloadable content for Elden Ring, Elden Ring Shadow of the Erdtree, the game's director, Hidetaka Miyazaki, stated that there would be optional bosses tuned similarly to Malenia in terms of difficulty.